Login Security for Community Websites: Forums, Groups, and Networks

 Each update may address security vulnerabilities related to authentication or session management.

-Delaying updates increases the likelihood that attackers will exploit known vulnerabilities, especially at login and registration endpoints.
+Delaying updates increases the chances that attackers will exploit known vulnerabilities, especially at login and registration endpoints.

 Practice 4: Use Layered Protection